Iteam1337/iteam.se/README.md

 docpad-gulp
 ===========

-A try at making Docpad clone with Gulp
+A try at making a Docpad clone with Gulp

 First clone the repo